markcastle/openrouter/README.md

 ---

+> **Disclaimer:**
+>
+> This repo is in **active development** and is being *"vibe coded"*.
+Use it at your own risk.
+> Our goal is to build a stable, well-tested, and optimized library.
+Once it is fully tested and optimized, we hope to release it as a stable package.

 ## 🎯 Project Vision

 A robust, modular, and developer-friendly OpenRouter API client targeting .NET Standard 2.1 for maximum compatibility—including Unity—with 100% xUnit test coverage, extensibility, and advanced DI and HTTP resilience support.